We're here to help.

 There are two credentials: Certified Health Education Specialist (CHES®) and Master Certified Health Education Specialist (MCHES®).
 To qualify to earn the CHES® credential, you will simply have to demonstrate your academic qualifications; no work experience is required.2 Earning an MCHES® credential requires both academic qualifications and relevant work experience.3 Both credentials require the successful completion of an exam.

 You can begin working toward a meaningful and rewarding career in health education by applying for enrollment at Grand Canyon University.
-The Bachelor of Science in Public Health degree program is offered alongside our many nursing, medical science and health education programs.
+The Bachelor of Science in Public Health degree program is offered alongside our many nursing, medical science and health education programs and other online public health degrees.
 Graduates will be fully prepared to pursue positions within community health organizations and apply evidence-based medical research to promote public health.
 Click on Request Info at the top of your screen to learn how to join our dynamic learning community online or on campus.

 Retrieved from: